 Helping Kids With Sensory Disorders Care for Their Teeth

 Children with sensory processing disorders face specific challenges when it comes to dental care.
 Your child may find it hard to sit in the exam chair if they are especially energetic.
 Frequent breaks may be needed in this type of situation, and you can help your child develop a signal to show their care provider that they need a break to get up and move around.
 Your child may also benefit from wearing noise-canceling headphones or listening to music to drown out the sounds of loud equipment such as a drill.

 Matching Orthodontic Treatment to Your Child’s Needs

 There are so many different types of orthodontic appliances that it is possible to find something to meet any child’s needs.
 Your child may need fixed metal braces if they have ADHD and will not be able to keep up with their trays.
 Alternatively, your child may be a candidate for Invisalign if they eat a special diet that includes foods that traditional braces may not allow for such as crunchy vegetables.
 Talk to Dr. Gorton about their lifestyle so that we can make sure that their treatment plan fits perfectly into their routine.

 A FREE Consultation Awaits

-At our office, we welcome children from all types of backgrounds.
-And we especially encourage you to share information about your child’s health.
-This is so we can plan for the right type of treatment.
-Give us a call for a free consultation today so that we can help you combat the effects of chronic health conditions on your child’s teeth.
+At our office, we welcome children from all types of backgrounds, and we especially encourage you to share information about your child’s health so that we can plan for the right type of treatment.
+Give us a call for a free consultation today so that we can help you combat the effects of a chronic health condition on your child’s teeth.